sdsc/user-docs/gordon/gordon_running.md

  * None: any nodes may be used, regardless of switch proximity

 To get nodes spanning the minimum number of hops for jobs of different sizes, use the following guidelines:
- * <=16 nodes: Catalina_maxhops=0 (1 switch, default for jobs up to 16 nodes)
+   <=16 nodes: Catalina_maxhops=0 (1 switch, default for jobs up to 16 nodes)
- * <=32 nodes: Catalina_maxhops=1 (2 neighbor switches)
+   <=32 nodes: Catalina_maxhops=1 (2 neighbor switches)
- * <=112 nodes: Catalina_maxhops=2 (7 switches in a star)
+   <=64 nodes: Catalina_maxhops=2 (2x2 mesh of switches)
- * <=192 nodes: Catalina_maxhops=3 (12 switches, two stars connected)
+   <=128 nodes: Catalina_maxhops=3 (2x2x2 grid)

- * >192 nodes: Catalina_maxhops=None (with wraparound, all switches are within 4 hops)
+If you do not specify a Catalina_maxhops value for jobs larger than 16 nodes, your job will use the default of Catalina_maxhops=None and scatter your job across all of Gordon's 4x4x4 torus.
+The maximum distance between any two node pairs is 6 hops.

 Note and hints
 --------------
 Try to provide a realistic upper estimate for the wall time required by your job.
 This will often improve your turnaround time, especially on a heavily loaded machine.
-Do not rely on the default values for the wall time since they tend to be quite long, vary across queues and machines, and are subject to change.